cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-The main difference between network digital twin and simulation platform is the use of interactive virtual-real mapping to support integration of model (e.g. emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
+The main difference between network digital twin and simulation platform is the use of interactive virtual-real mapping to support integration of model (e.g., emulation) based analysis in real network operations environments, up to and including closed loops for network operations automation.
 Simulation platforms are the predecessor of the network digital twin, one example of such a simulation platform is network simulator {{NS-3}}, which can be seen as